Our Youth Empowerment Programs

 Mary

-Mary can light up a room with her laughter.
-After graduating from medical school in 2024 she is now working on completing her medical internship to become one of Tanzanian’s first female orthopedic surgeons.
+Mary can light up any room with her laughter.
+After graduating from medical school in 2024, she is now completing her medical internship with the goal of becoming one of Tanzania’s first female orthopedic surgeons.

 -